Bigg Boss Marathi 2 Winner Is Former Roadies Contestant Shiv Thakare; Beats Neha Shitole

 The second season of Bigg Boss Marathi ended on Sunday, and former Roadies contestant, Shiv Thakare emerged as the winner.
 Shiv took home the trophy and prize money of Rs.
 17 lakh.

-Shiv was competing with other finalists of this season - Veena Jagtap, Shivani Surve, Neha Shitole, Aroh Welankar and Kishori Shahane.
+Shiv was competing with other finalists of this season - Veena Jagtap, Shivani Surve, Neha Shitole, Aroh Welankar, and Kishori Shahane.
 In the end, it came down to a battle between Neha and Shiv.

 The show makers announced the winner on their official Twitter handle with the tweet - "Our #MarathiBoy Shiv Thakare has won BiggBossMarathi Season 2!
 He has won only because of your support!
 Not only Shiv but you all have won!
 Thank you so much for your love.
 God bless you!" (sic).
-This season of Bigg Boss Marathi was hosted by director Mahesh Manjrekar.
+Director Mahesh Manjrekar hosted this season of Bigg Boss Marathi.

 जेव्हा #BiggBossMarathi2 चा विजेता शिव ठाकरे घोषित झाला... #ShivThakare #ColorsMarathi pic.twitter.com/Sls2OhBb00— Colors Marathi (@ColorsMarathi) September 1, 2019